-The department does not have a formal program leading to Master of Science degrees.
-However, we realize that career goals change, and the completion of a Ph.D. in Cell and Molecular Physiology may not be required for you to achieve your new career goals.
+The department does not have a formal program leading to a Master of Science degree.
+However, we realize that career goals change, and the completion of a PhD in Cell and Molecular Physiology may not be required for you to achieve your new career goals.
 Students may choose to obtain a Master of Science degree after consultation with the DGS, the advisor, and additional department faculty.
 In addition, the DGS, after consultation with the graduate committee, your research advisor, and your dissertation committee may recommend that you consider a Master's degree.
 In either case, this is not a decision to be taken lightly, and you should obtain significant guidance while considering your options.

 Students should consult the Graduate School guidelines for requirements for an MS degree.
-In addition to the Graduate School requirements, the following departmental requirements must be met to receive a Masters of Science degree:
+In addition to the Graduate School requirements, the following departmental requirements must be met to receive a Master of Science degree:

-• Completion of all required coursework with fewer than nine credits of L.

-• Successful passage of the written component of the doctoral qualifying exam.
+- Completion of all required coursework with fewer than nine credits of L. - Successful passage of the written component of the doctoral qualifying exam.
 This exam cannot be taken until the end of the second year in the program.
-Students who fail this examination the second time, may retake the examination once with permission of the Graduate School.

-• Completion of a research thesis which must include a scholarly discussion of the historical significance of the proposed research.
+Students who fail this examination may retake the examination once, no sooner than 3 months after the first attempt. - Completion of a research thesis which must include a scholarly discussion of the historical significance of the proposed research.
 Depending on the circumstances, the experimental section of a Masters thesis may be short or extensive.
 The precise format should be discussed with the research advisor and DGS.